Second0395/Capstone_3/README.md

 # Olympics

 I think the olympics as an event is so interesting in itself.
-It's pretty much the biggest event in the world, so there is bound to be some interesting things regarding its logistics.
+It's the biggest event in the world and there's a lot that happens.
+I want to check news coverage for news organizations in America and compare how they deliver news about other countries compared to America.
+I'm anticipating there will be more "patriotic" content in the American coverage.
+I will have to remove a lot of stop words to avoid data leakage

 https://olympicsapi.docs.apiary.io/#reference/olympics/athlete/retrieve-olympic-games